harmony-one/harmony-ops/test-automation/api-tests/README.md

                         ABSOLUTE PATH of CLI binary.
 Default uses the CLI included in pyhmy module --cli_passphrase PASSPHRASE
                         Passphrase used to unlock the keystore.
-Default is 'harmony-one'
-  --keystore KEYS_DIR   Direcotry of keystore to import.
-Must follow the
-                        format of CLI's keystore.
+Default is '' --keystore KEYS_DIR   Direcotry of keystore to import.
+Must follow the format of CLI's keystore.
 Default is
                         ./TestnetValidatorKeys
+  --do_staking_test     Toggle (on) the staking tests.
 ```

 ## Notes
-  - This script makes the assumption that there are only 2 shard and will only send a cross shard transactions between shard 0 and shard 1.
+  - If no source or destination shard is provided, the script will infer the respective shard from the source and destination endpoints (given that it is a known format -- reference code for details).
+  - The chain_id option can be set to localnet if one needs to run the tests on localnet.
+This is just a creature comfort as the localnet uses the testnet chain ID
   - The raw transaction used in this test is **always** a cross-shard transaction.
   - It is recommended to wait around 30 seconds for a Cx to finalize.
   - Each iteration will try the tests **on the same raw transaction**.